CalebC44/Personal-Projects/Secure Web Server Deployment Scripts/Apache-Files/README.md

 You should now have a running Apache server on htttps://127.0.0.1

 ### Step 5: update jail.local
-Replace the jail.local file with the one in this folder.
+Replace the jail.local file with the one in this folder
+- cp ./setup/jail.local /docker/apache/fail2ban/config/jail.local

 ### Step 6: Helpfull Commands
 - docker exec -it fail2ban fail2ban-client status